What is Cloud Computing?

 Another Example of Cloud Computing: Google Docs

-Google Docs is a group of applications created and provided by Google which is very similar to Microsoft Office insofar as it offers spreadsheet, document and presentation applications, each of which runs in a web browser or in a mobile app.
+Google Docs is a group of applications created by Google, which is very similar to Microsoft Office.
+Similarly, it offers spreadsheets, documents and presentations, each running in a web browser or in a mobile app.
 The files are stored on Google’s network in another service called Google Drive.

 Here’s how it works.

-- If you want to create a new document, you can go to Google Docs in your web browser on your laptop, login and then click on the Create button and select Document.
+- If you want to create a new document, to Google Docs in your web browser.
+Next, login and click on the Create button and select Document.
 An editor then opens which allows you to edit the Document in your browser.
 There is no need to save the document, as it’s automatically saved whenever you make a change to Google’s storage in the cloud.
 When you are done, you can close the browser.

 - If you and one or more other people access the document at the same time, and you have given them privileges to edit the document, you can actually see the changes they are making on your screen in real-time.

 This is the power of cloud computing.
-You are not tied to your computer any more.
-You are accessing a service which runs in the cloud, and someone else can utilize the same service at the same time, allowing all of you to collaborate in new and powerful ways.
+You are not tied to your computer anymore, since you’re accessing a service which runs in the cloud.
+Now others can use the same service at the same time, allowing all of you to collaborate in new and powerful ways.

 Free Your Files

-Cloud computing frees your files, documents, images, videos, services, etc. from your computer and allows for new ways to collaborate by sharing, viewing, editing, commenting and much more.
-Often times cloud computing also drops the cost of file backup and services that are available outside of the cloud but cost much more than if you used the same service in the cloud.
+Cloud computing frees your files, documents, images, videos, services, etc. from your computer.
+It allows for new ways to collaborate by sharing, viewing, editing, commenting and much more.
+Cloud computing also typically drops costs compared to traditional file backup and services.

-Another advantage is the massive amounts of computing power the cloud has because of all the servers you never see or the vast amounts of storage on all the drives you don’t know about.
-There are boundless amounts of computing power, storage and bandwidth which allow your business to do things at a cost basis that is not possible without cloud computing.
+Another advantage is the massive amount of computing power the cloud offers.
+There are almost countless amounts of servers you will never see with drives you will never know about.
+Also, the huge computing power, storage and bandwidth allow your business to do things at costs not possible otherwise.

 Common Cloud Computing Services

-Some common cloud computing services that you may consider for your business, if you are not using them already, are backups, website hosting, email, office applications, collaboration, CRM, LMS and many others.
-Cloud computing allows you to backup vast amounts of files offsite in the cloud at a fraction the cost of many other methods.
-There are great solutions for cloud-hosted email as well on Google Apps or Microsoft 365 services.
-Google Docs, Microsoft 365 and Zoho all offer cloud based office applications.
-Cloud hosted CRM (Customer Relationship Management) applications are available from Salesforce, NetSuite, Oracle, Zoho and a number of others as well.
+There are numerous cloud computing services for businesses, and you may be using some.
+Common ones are backups, website hosting, email hosting, office applications, collaboration software, CRMs, LMSs, and many others.
+Cloud computing allows you to backup vast amounts of files offsite at a fraction the cost of other methods.
+There are great solutions for cloud-hosted email, also, including Google Apps or Microsoft 365 services.
+If you’re interested in cloud-based office applications, Google Docs, Microsoft 365 and Zoho all offer solutions.
+Finally, Cloud hosted CRM (Customer Relationship Management) applications are available from Salesforce, NetSuite, Oracle, Zoho and others.

 Learn How Able Engine Can Help You Move to the Cloud

-If you have questions or would like to know more, contact Luther Andal by email at firstname.lastname@example.org or by phone at 859-272-7135 x5.
+If you have questions or would like to know more, please contact us any time.